 In the last meeting, they explained they used generic county zoning to determine the value of possible future building for your proposed assessment.
-San Luis Obispo County has many special conditions that limit future building that were not considered, resulting in a tax that is too high.
+The county has many special conditions that limit future building that were not considered, resulting in a tax that is too high.